xenondevs/Docs/docs/nova/addon/tile-entity-networks/networked-tile-entity.md

 # NetworkedTileEntity

-`NetworkedTileEntity` inherits from `TileEntity` and `NetworkEndPoint` and provides you with an easy way to make your `TileEntity` network compatible.
+`NetworkedTileEntity` inherits from `TileEntity` and `NetworkEndPoint` and provides you with an easy way to make your `TileEntity` network-compatible.

 ```kotlin
 class ExampleTileEntity(